A Meta-Repo Workflow

 Jan 3, 2026

-I’ve written about this a few times, but for a while now I have been working on my solution on how to better utilize LLM coding assistants.
-A way to better direct them, keep them focused and on-task, prevent them from losing context, etc. See:
+I’ve written about this a few times, but for a while now I have been working on my solution for working with LLM coding assistants.
+A way to direct them, keep them focused and on-task, prevent them from losing context, etc. See:

 1. I Tried Using AI to Make Me an AI App